abduelwahab-hussein/SEC_ETL/README.md

 # SEC_ETL

 ## Functionality:
-Python code that provides a comprehensive and efficient way o extract, process, and organize data from publicly available SEC filings into clean datasets.
+Python code that provides a comprehensive and efficient way to **extract, process, and organize data from publicly available SEC filings into clean datasets** .
 We use SEC N-PORT filings as an example.

 ## Use Cases:
 Geared towards finance professionals, researchers, academics, or anyone looking to analyze aggregate or specific SEC data on financial institutions.